 Three areas have been identified in Iberia where the penetration of MON 810 has been significant: Iberia Northeast (the Ebro valley), Central Iberia (particularly the province of Albacete) and Iberia Southwest (comprising Extremadura and Western Andalucía in Spain and Southern Portugal).
-Susceptibility of filed populations of S. nonagrioides and O. nubilalis to Cry1Ab in these areas has been assessed since 2004 every two years.
-For this season, larvae of S. nonagrioides have been collected in Northeast Iberia and Iarvae of O. nubilalis in Northeast and Central Iberia.
+Susceptibility of field populations of S. nonagrioides and O. nubilalis to Cry1Ab in these areas has been assessed since 2004 every two years.
+For this season, larvae of S. nonagrioides have been collected in Southwest and Central Iberia and larvae of O. nubilalis in Southwest Iberia.

 Last instar larvae of both corn borers were collected before harvesting in naturally infested fields or refuges to MON 810 maize varieties fields following standard operative procedures (SOP) of each species (EuropaBio, 2012).
-For each region that was sampled, it was tried to choose three sampling sites separated by at least 50 km.
+For each region that was sampled, the objective was to choose three sampling sites separated by at least 50 km.

-The samples were collected during September and October of 2013 from refuges and fields of conventional maize adjacent to MON 810 maize by cutting the stalk of the maize plants and taking only one larvae of each species per plant to avoid collecting siblings.
+The samples were collected during August and September 2014 from refuges and fields of conventional maize adjacent to MON 810 maize by cutting the stalk of the maize plants and taking only one larvae of each species per plant to avoid collecting siblings.
 Testing early generations is recommended in resistance monitoring plans (Sivasupramaniam, 2007).
-Therefore, susceptibility to the protein Cry1Ab was carried out on F1 progeny.
+Therefore, susceptibility to the Cry1Ab protein was carried out on F1 progeny.